After a main character gets Put on a Bus

-- Next Generation also has Wesley Crusher himself, who gets Put On A Shuttle to Starfleet Academy before returning for three episodes: one where he fights the spread of a brainwashing game aboard the Enterprise, one where the group of stunt pilots he's part of is charged and reprimanded for trying a dangerous maneuver that killed a member of the team and a third where he returns to the Enterprise on leave, only to resign from Starfleet in order to save a Magical Native American settlement from getting kicked off their planet due to a Federation-Cardassian treaty.
+- Next Generation also has Wesley Crusher himself, who gets Put On A Shuttle to Starfleet Academy before returning for three episodes: one where he fights the spread of a brainwashing game aboard the Enterprise, one where the group of stunt pilots he's part of is charged with and reprimanded for trying a dangerous maneuver that killed a member of the team and a third where he returns to the Enterprise on leave, only to resign from Starfleet in order to save a Magical Native American settlement from getting kicked off their planet due to a Federation-Cardassian treaty.
 A Wesley cameo at Riker's wedding was filmed for Nemesis, but mostly didn't make it into the final movie (he is visible at the edge of one scene at Riker and Troi's wedding).
 He also had an appearance in an episode where Worf visited a parallel universe where Wesley had the role of a tactical officer.

 - The Star Trek: Voyager episode "Fury" features Kes returning to the crew, harboring some sort of Irrational Hatred for them.

 - Brian Cassidy of Law & Order: Special Victims Unit transferred out of the unit in mid-Season 1 and was pretty much forgotten until he showed up as an undercover officer working a case — in the finale of Season Thirteen.

 - If this applies across an entire franchise, then Captain Cragen counts, with his casting in SVU being his return bus trip.
 He was Lt.
 Anita Van Buren's predecessor on the mothership show for the first three seasons.